2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 The antagonism between these two philosophies exists in all eras.
 But we can illustrate it with the philosophy of the Enlightenment.
 There is clearly a dividing line between the two types of thinkers.

 Those who defend the first philosophy in France are the Physiocrats, with François Quesnay at their head.
-They call themselves physiocrats (the name comes from the Greek "Physis," meaning nature, and "Kratos," meaning rule) because they develop an economic and social thought based on the natural rights of man.
+They call themselves physiocrats (the name comes from the Greek "Physis", meaning nature, and "Kratos", meaning rule) because they develop an economic and social thought based on the natural rights of man.
 For them, society, people, and properties exist before laws.
 In this system, Bastiat explains,

 > It is not because there are laws that there are properties, but because there are properties that there are laws. (_Property and Law_).

 ![image](assets/1/img-018.webp)

 For Turgot and Say, disciples of Quesnay, there exists a natural law, independent of the whims of legislators, which is valid for all men and predates any society.
 This philosophy comes directly from medieval scholasticism, the Stoics, Aristotle, and Sophocles.
-The unwritten laws are both before and superior to written laws because they stem from human nature and reason.
+The unwritten laws come before written laws and superior to them because they stem from human nature and reason.

 ![image](assets/1/img-014.webp)
 The second philosophy is found among authors such as Rousseau, Robespierre, or Kant, who embody the republican tradition, in which the sovereignty of the general will is considered the true source of law.
 A contemporary of Quesnay, Rousseau is an anti-physiocrat.
 For him, the legislator must organize society, like a mechanic who invents a machine from inert matter.